cossacklabs/product-docs/acra/guides/_index.md

 * [Integrating AcraConnector and AcraWriter for client-side encryption](/acra/guides/advanced-integrations/client-side-integration-with-acra-connector).

   Describes the process of setting up and configuring AcraConnector and AcraWriter to encrypt data on client-side application before sending to the database.
-This is a general guide, the language and framework of client application don't matter.
+This is a general guide, the language and framework of client application doesn't matter.

 * [Integrating Acra to protect Django app](/acra/guides/advanced-integrations/django-acra-tutorials/).